Overview

 GIS DAY – TBA – For High School Students

 Hosted by the School of Earth, Environment & Society; GIS Laboratory, this event fulfills part of the Ontario geography curriculum for grade 8, 9, 11, and 12 students.
 The annual GIS Day assists in raising the visibility of the field of geomatics among high school students and their teachers.
-High school students participate in various hands-on computer activities with ArcGIS, GPS, Map Skills and 3-D Lab demos.
+High school students participate in various hands-on computer activities with ArcGIS, GPS and Map Skills.

 The sessions will run concurrently at: